Mathematical

 paper will be assigned by the instructor.
 For the final project, the students will be

-required to find a research paper of their choice and give a short
+required to select a paper or book chapter of their choice from a list provided by the instructor and give a short

 presentation about it to the class.